ivanzakharov/docs/naming-conventions/code-artifacts/variables.md

 Variables have mixed-case names with a lowercase first letter.
 The first letter of each internal word is capitalized.

 Variable must be declared immediately before the variable is used.
-Thus code amendments will not break changes into two blocks of code - variables declaration and variables using.
+Thus code amendments will not break changes into two blocks of the added code (new variables declaration and new variables using).

 Suffix with [model acronym](/naming-conventions/naming-basics/) should remain in variable name.